qivicon/smarthome/docs/sources/architecture/thing-definition.md

 </channel-group-type>
 ```

 When a thing will be created for a thing type with channel groups, the channel UID will contain the group ID in the last segment divided by a hash (#).
-If an Item should be linked to channel within a group the channel UID would be `binding:multiChannelSwitchActor:myDevice:switchActor1#switch` for the XML example before.
+If an Item should be linked to channel within a group, the channel UID would be `binding:multiChannelSwitchActor:myDevice:switchActor1#switch` for the XML example before.